[ GEN 3 · Sega ]

 Master System II

-1990Cost-reduced revision
+1990Cost-reduced slim revision

-Power Base Converter
+Power Base Converter / Master System Converter

-1989Mega Drive compatibility adapter
+1989Mega Drive backwards-compat adapter

 In October 1985, Sega launched its third home console in Japan as the Sega Mark III.
 Two years and three months after the Famicom, with stronger specs — a faster Z80, 32 simultaneous colors, FM-synth audio that gave Japanese games a different sonic depth.
 None of it mattered.
 In Japan, it could not beat Nintendo.
 The Famicom had already claimed toy shops, convenience stores, and the cultural ambient of school playgrounds.